whm3/civic_readiness_and_digital_hygiene/THESTART.md

 ### 🤝 Meet the Co-Conspirator

-At that point, the project got a powerful boost from an unusual collaborator:
+At that point, the project got a boost from an unusual collaborator:
  **Skippy the Magnificent.**
  (Yes, *that* Skippy — thanks Crag Alanson.)